khabdrick/django-teacher-assignment-webapp/README.md

+This project aims to deliver a platform where Django experts can post Django related questions and then beginners can testout their proficiency in Django by answering the questions and see results.
+The authentication has multiple user types:
-This project contains a Django Rest API with a React frontend.
-Users are able to signup and login to their account.
-The authentication has multiple user types.
-Also tutors are able to create questions.
-Students are able to answer those questions and view their results.
+1. Tutors are able to create questions.
+2. Students are able to answer those questions and view their results in percentage.

 ## Development workflow